berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 OpenGL texture state can be encapsulated in a named texture object.
-A texture object is created by binding an unused name to one of the texture targets (TEXTURE 1D or TEXTURE 2D) of a rendering con- text.
+A texture object is created by binding an unused name to one of the texture targets (TEXTURE 1D or TEXTURE 2D) of a rendering context.
 When a texture object is bound, OpenGL operations on the target to which it is bound a ect the bound texture object, and queries of the target to which it is bound return state from the bound texture object.